jhuntdev/blest-dotnet/README.md

 ## Usage

-This core class of this library has an interface similar to ASP.NET Core.
+The `Blest` class of this library has an interface similar to ASP.NET Core.
 It also provides a `Router` class with a `Handle` method for use in an existing .NET API and an `HttpClient` class with a `Request` method for making BLEST HTTP requests.

 ```c#
 using System;